SimpleDataLabsInc/prophecy-docs/docs/concepts/project/models.md

 If you’re already familiar with Prophecy Pipelines, Models are very similar.
 The major difference is that each Pipeline can create an arbitrary number of outputs, whereas a Model only defines one output.
 Where Pipelines can exist only within Spark-based projects, Models can exist within SQL-based ones.

 Like Pipelines, Models can be configured, committed and released to [Git](/docs/metadata/git.md), according to software engineering best practices.
-More details on Model configuration coming soon!

 ### dbt Core™ Models

 Prophecy uses dbt Core™ as the underlying build system for SQL projects.
 Therefore, our concept of a Model is equivalent to dbt’s.
-You can read more about dbt’s Models and their properties [here.](https://docs.getdbt.com/docs/build/models) dbt supports two primary types of Models: SQL-based and Python-based.
-Today, Prophecy’s visual interface supports SQL Models only, however, Python support is coming out soon.
+You can read more about [dbt’s Models and their properties](https://docs.getdbt.com/docs/build/models). dbt supports two primary types of Models: SQL-based and Python-based.
+Today, Prophecy’s visual interface supports SQL Models only.
 If you’d like to define Python Models you can still use them within the code interface.

 #### What's next?

-Now that you have an understanding of data Models as defined by Prophecy and dbt, get hands on with Models in this getting started [guide](/docs/getting-started/getting-started-with-low-code-sql.md#44-develop-your-first-model).
+Now that you have an understanding of data Models as defined by Prophecy and dbt, get hands on with Models by [developing your first Model](/docs/getting-started/getting-started-with-low-code-sql.md#44-develop-your-first-model).